RohithRCS/Final-Year-Project/README.md

-Elderly individuals often face challenges such as loneliness, forgetfulness, and difficulty managing their health.
+Elderly individuals often face challenges such as loneliness, forgetfulness and difficulty managing their health.
 This mobile application provides a holistic approach to address these issues through:

 - *Companion Chatbot* – Engages users in meaningful conversations to reduce isolation and stimulate cognitive activity.

-- *Healthcare Reminders* – Personalized notifications for medications, water intake, and sleep.
+- *Healthcare Reminders* – Personalized notifications for medications, water intake and sleep.

-- *Activity & Wellness* – Interactive features including games, music, exercise routines, meditation, and wellness tips.
+- *Activity & Wellness* – Interactive features including games, music, exercise routines, meditation and wellness tips.

 - *Community Connectivity* – Connects users within a 1.5 km radius with voice notes and group interaction.